 Eliminating hidden hunger in Africa by fortifying staple crops

-More than two billion people globally–nearly one person in three–have daily diets that lack sufficient vitamins and minerals, such as vitamin A, iron, and zinc, which are essential to health.
+The Problem More than two billion people globally–nearly one person in three–have daily diets that lack sufficient vitamins and minerals, such as vitamin A, iron, and zinc, which are essential to health.
 Known as “hidden hunger,” these deficiencies lead to blindness, stunting, cognitive impairment, disease, and death.
-The problem is most acute in rural areas, where 70 percent of the world’s poor live, and where farm families that primarily eat what they grow on small plots of land suffer the most from hidden hunger.
+The problem is most acute in rural areas, where 70 percent of the world’s poor live, and where farm families primarily eat what they grow on small plots of land.

-Naturally nutrient-rich varieties of corn, cassava, wheat, and other staples are enhanced to meet farmer demands for yield and price.
-These staples, which rural families already eat in large quantities, provide 25 to 100 percent of the daily requirements for vitamin A, iron, and zinc.
+Naturally nutrient-rich varieties of corn, cassava, wheat, and other staples are enhanced to provide 25 to 100 percent of the daily requirements for vitamin A, iron, and zinc.
 Crops are selected for development based on local diets and growing patterns, and new varieties are made available.
-Self-pollinated and hybrid varieties are developed to appeal to farmers, who can share seeds and planting materials.
-No extra water, fertilizer, or cooking time is required, and seed costs are the same as non-biofortified varieties.
+Self-pollinated and hybrid varieties allow for seeds and planting material to be shared, and appeal to farmers for this reason.
+No extra water, fertilizer, or cooking time is required for biofortified crops, and seed costs and yield per acre are the same as non-biofortified varieties.

 Bev Postma, Chief Executive Officer, HarvestPlus